Kris1027/nextjs-portfolio/README.md

 - Understanding Prisma’s query capabilities and relational data handling.
 - Debugging and optimizing queries to ensure data integrity and performance.

+### 7. Testing the Application with Playwright

+- Setting up Playwright for end-to-end testing to ensure application reliability.
+- Writing comprehensive tests to cover various user interactions and edge cases.
+- Debugging and maintaining tests to adapt to application changes and ensure continuous quality assurance.

 ## Technologies:

 - Next